Where to See Spring Flowers in the US

 Here is our selection of 10 places to see spring flowers in the US.

 Yes, there is a Holland in Michigan, and yes, its fields are filled with an ocean of tulips.
 Around six million different coloured tulips start blooming in the wild between April and May.
 For a self-guided tulip tour, be sure to visit Veldheer Tulip Gardens, Nelis’ Dutch Village and Window on the Waterfront.
-However, Windmill Island Gardens is the most popular because it includes attractions such as playgrounds, displays and Dutch food.
+However, if you’re looking for extended stay locations near the heart of Holland’s tulip paradise, a hotel close to Windmill Island Gardens is the most popular because it includes attractions such as playgrounds, displays and Dutch food.

 Mojave Desert, California